aquasecurity/trivy/docs/docs/kubernetes/operator/troubleshooting.md

 kubectl logs deployment/starboard-operator -n starboard-system
 ```

-If this is the case, the Starboard Operator likely does not have the right configurations to access your resource.
+If this is the case, the Trivy Operator likely does not have the right configurations to access your resource.

 ## Operator does not Create VulnerabilityReports

 VulnerabilityReports are owned and controlled by the immediate Kubernetes workload.
-Every VulnerabilityReport of a pod is thus, linked to a [ReplicaSet.](./index.md) In case the Starboard Operator does not create a VulnerabilityReport for your workloads, it could be that it is not monitoring the namespace that your workloads are running on.
+Every VulnerabilityReport of a pod is thus, linked to a [ReplicaSet.](./index.md) In case the Trivy Operator does not create a VulnerabilityReport for your workloads, it could be that it is not monitoring the namespace that your workloads are running on.

-An easy way to check this is by looking for the `ClusterRoleBinding` for the Starboard Operator:
+An easy way to check this is by looking for the `ClusterRoleBinding` for the Trivy Operator:

 ```
 kubectl get ClusterRoleBinding | grep "starboard-operator"